flintlib/arb/doc/source/issues.rst

 provably correct error bounds.
 The code has been written carefully, and the library is extensively tested.
-However, like any complex mathematical software, Arb is virtually certain to contains bugs, so the usual precautions are advised:
+However, like any complex mathematical software, Arb is virtually certain to contain bugs, so the usual precautions are advised:

 * Do sanity checks.
 For example, check that the result satisfies an expected mathematical relation, or compute the same result in two different ways,